ashlyn046/CS240_SpellCorrector/README.md

 # CS240_SpellCorrector

 This is a project for Brigham Young University's CS 240 course.
-The following are the prject specifications provided by the program.
+The following are the project specifications provided by the program.

 ## Spelling Corrector Project